-The Canary Challenge, which hosted 5k, 50k, 75k, 100k and 100-mile bike rides, raises funds for Stanford Cancer Institute and the Canary Center at Stanford for Cancer Early Detection.
+The Canary Challenge, which will host 5k, 50k, 75k, 100k and 100-mile bike rides, raises funds for Stanford Cancer Institute and the Canary Center at Stanford for Cancer Early Detection.
 The challenge goal is $1 million.

 In the nine years since the Palo Alto-based Canary Foundation was founded, it has already made inroads to improving detection and diagnosis of tumor cancers before they turn deadly.
 Seeking to discover the "canary in the coal mine" of cancers, the foundation has seven clinical trials underway.